 5. How to Adopt a Beagle

 Beagles end up in shelters and rescues, so start your search there or see Beagles available for adoption through our adoption search.

 If you do choose to use a breeder to obtain your Beagle, get to know the breeder and keep an eye out for the warning signs of puppy mills.
-Ask for health certificates or test results from the dog or the parents of the dog you intend to take home.
+Ask for health certificates or test results from the dog or the parents.